Bachelor of Science in Computer and Information Science with a Major in Cyber and Information Security Technology - Cybersecurity Track

 Students in the B.S. in Computer & Information Science program develop planning, design, implementation, and support skills in operating systems, networking, software programs, and security.
 Students develop additional focused skills based on which major the student pursues.
 Students also learn principles of excellent customer service in order to assist clients with technical issues.

-Upon successful completion of the Bachelor of Science in Computer and Information Science with a major in Cyber and Network Security, graduates are able to:
+Upon successful completion of the Bachelor of Science in Computer and Information Science with a major in Cyber and Information Security Technology, graduates are able to:

 Computer and Information Science Outcomes: